A Simple Data Decision That Cuts 3,400 kg of CO₂, Saves Thousands, and Actually Makes Sense

 Wait — This Is Actually Cheaper?

-And unlike hard drives, tapes don't need constant power or cooling — which means you're not burning cash just to keep data that you might access once a year.
+Unlike hard drives, tapes don’t need constant power or cooling.
+This means you’re not burning cash just to keep data that you might access once a year.

 So… Why Isn't Everyone Doing This Already?

-Tape doesn't sound sexy.
+Honestly?
+Marketing.
+Tape doesn’t sound sexy.
 Cloud vendors sell convenience.
-And most people haven't heard that tape has evolved.
-Today's tape is high-capacity, encrypted, fast for retrieval, and fully scalable — it's not your IT director's dusty backup system anymore.
+Most people haven’t heard that tape has evolved.
+Today’s tape is high-capacity, encrypted, fast for retrieval, and fully scalable.
+It’s not your IT director’s dusty backup system anymore.

-And if your business is better suited for an on-prem tape library?
-Great.
-Spectra Logic has you covered there, too — without the energy drain or endless server sprawl.
-Either way, you're making a decision that's smarter for your operations and smarter for the environment.
+If your business is better suited for an on-prem tape library, that’s great too!
+Spectra Logic has you covered without the energy drain or endless server sprawl.
+Either way, you’re making a decision that’s smarter for your operations and the environment.

 Bottom Line: Save Money.
 Shrink Your Footprint.
 Look Smart Doing It.